 Portland, OR 97203

-The Columbia Boulevard Wastewater Treatment Plant is part of a collection and treatment system that serves nearly 600,000 residential and commercial customers.
+The Columbia Boulevard Wastewater Treatment Plant is part of a collection and treatment system that serves over 600,000 residential and commercial customers.
 The plant operates every day around the clock to manage, monitor and adjust the treatment process.
 Sewage pump stations and pipes convey wastewater to the facility 24 hours a day.